Great Lakes Piping Plovers

 Piping Plover - Breeding female

-The other shorebird that breeds on Great Lakes Beaches is the Spotted Sandpiper.
+The other shorebird that breeds on Great Lakes shorelines is the Spotted Sandpiper.
 It has a much smaller head and longer neck than a Piping Plover and, as you might expect, a heavily spotted breast (though juveniles lack those spots).
 From a great distance Spotted Sandpipers can be recognised by their habit of constantly bobbing their tails up and down.
 Even the tiny chicks show this bobbing behavior.

 Other species of shorebird migrate through the Great Lakes during May-June and again during July-September.
 Some can be mistaken for Piping Plovers.

 The Semipalmated Plover looks very much like a Piping Plover in size, shape and behaviors.
 However it is much darker.
-The back is a rich, dark chocolate brown and the eye is entirely enclosed in a black mask.
+The back is a rich, dark, chocolate brown and the eye is entirely enclosed in a black mask.

 Semipalmated Plover - breeding adult